 A significant amount of information has been compiled here on tack coats including the newest publication: NCHRP Synthesis 516.

-Links to some of the more heavily relied upon documents are found below.
-Additionally, a recording of the entire workshop and other Asphalt Institute publications germane to tack coats are also below.
+Links to some of the more heavily relied upon documents are found below, including Asphalt Institute publications germane to tack coats.

 Asphalt Institute Resources